castilhomarcos/shopping-list-cli/README.md

-# 🛒 Shopping List CLI
+# Shopping List CLI

 This project was developed as part of my intensive study of Python programming fundamentals, consolidating two full days of focused practice.

 ## Topics Covered

-- Variable declaration and assignment
+- Variable Declaration and Assignment
 - Data Types
 - Arithmetic Expressions and Operators
-- Expression building and Comparison Operators
+- Expression Building and Comparison Operators
-- Code styling following PEP8 standards
+- Code Styling Following PEP8 Standards
 - Selection Statements (`if`, `else`)
 - Loops (`while`, `for`)
-- Function creation and usage
+- Function Creation and Usage (with parameters and returns)
 - String Manipulation
 - List Management
+- Dictionary Management
+- Input Validation and Sanitization
+- Error Handling (`try/except`)
+- Professional Docstring Documentation
+- Modular Code Structure

 ## About the Project

 The Shopping List CLI is a command-line application that allows users to:

-- Add items to a shopping list
+- Add multiple items to a shopping list with quantity tracking
 - Remove items from the shopping list
-- View all items currently listed
+- View all items and quantities currently listed
-- Handle input errors gracefully
+- Handle and validate user input gracefully
-- Structure the application using modular functions
+- Structure the code using modular functions, with parameters and return values

-All developed following clean coding practices and ensuring a user-friendly experience in a terminal environment.
+- Follow professional clean coding practices and documentation standards

 ## Technologies Used